zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 Before the creative choice is made, multiple possibilities coexist in the mind.
 The creator experiences this as ambiguity, uncertainty, the sense of "many directions possible."

 **MEASUREMENT/CHOICE:**
-The creative decision functions like measurement—it collapses the superposition into one actual outcome.
+The creative decision functions like measurement, it collapses the superposition into one actual outcome.
 The stroke is made.
 The word is written.
 The infinite possible becomes the singular actual.

 **IRREVERSIBILITY:**
 Like quantum measurement, creative choice is irreversible in its direction.
 You can paint over the stroke, but you cannot return to the state before it existed.
 The creation now includes the history of that choice.